Community Development Block Grant Program

-The purpose of the Small Cities program is "to assist in developing viable communities by providing decent housing, a suitable living environment, and expanding economic opportunities, principally for persons of low and moderate incomes."
+The purpose of the small cities program is "to assist in developing viable communities by providing decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low and moderate incomes."

 The entitlement cities of Clearfield, Layton, Lehi, Logan, Ogden, Orem, Provo, Salt Lake City, Sandy, St. George, South Jordan, Taylorsville, West Jordan, West Valley City, Davis, Salt Lake and Utah counties have similar programs designated for their areas and are not eligible for the State Small Cities CDBG program.
 Potential applicants should contact those entities directly.

 The annual "How to Apply" workshops are held throughout the state in October and November.
 These workshops provide information about the amount of funding that is available in each of the seven regions in the state, eligible projects and the application process.
 Applicants must attend one of these workshops in order to be eligible to apply.
 Information about the workshops can be found by contacting the local Association of Governments (AOG) office.
 (See the link for the workshop schedule)